 - Treadmill training with body weight support

 - Aerobic exercise

-- Alternative forms of exercise (Yoga)
+- Alternative forms of exercise (yoga)

-- Home-based exercise (workout tapes)
+- Home-based exercise (YouTube videos)

 - Practice of movement strategies

-Working with a Partner
+Working Out with a Partner

-YES!
+Yes.
 Everyone should exercise more, whether they have PD or not.